moneroexamples/monero-compilation/README.md

 # monero-compilation

-Basic instruction on compliation of monero for use in moneroexamples projects.
+Basic instruction on compliation of monero v0.14.0.0 (monero branch `release-v0.13`) for use in moneroexamples projects.

 ## Example compilation on Ubuntu 18.04